chrismaltby/gb-studio-docs/docs/assets/sprites.md

 ### Onion Skin

 Using the _Onion Skin_ button you can toggle the _Onion Skin_ feature.
 This displays a semi-transparent version of the previous frame behind the _Frame Canvas_ allowing you to more easily make decisions about the flow of the animation.

+### Grid Button

+Using the _Grid Button_ you can toggle between showing a grid behind the tiles of your sprite to help align tiles.

+### Dark Background Button

+Using the _Dark Background Button_ you can toggle between showing a light or dark color behind the tiles of your sprite.

 ### Deleting Tiles and Frames

 To delete a tile or frame, select it in either the _Frame Canvas_ or _Frames Navigator_ and press `Backspace` on your keyboard.
-Alternatively to can make your selection then click the dropdown button arrow in the top right of the _Editor Sidebar_ to access a menu where deleting is available.
+Alternatively you can make your selection then click the dropdown button arrow in the top right of the _Editor Sidebar_ to access a menu where deleting is available.

 ## Image Requirements